jlc0512/dsc-phase-1-project-Microsoft-Movie-Studios/README.md

 ## Data Understanding and Analysis

-Our data has been compiled from IMDB, TheMovieDB, and The Numbers.
+Our data has been compiled from IMDB, TheMovieDB, Rotten Tomatoes, and The Numbers.

 Data gathered from IMDB included movie genres, average ratings, and the number of votes received.
+The data was joined to view all relevant data on one table.
+I the median number of votes received (49) as a way to eliminate movies with so few votes that might mean they were not seen by many viewers.
+I decided to look at the top 50 and bottom 50 rated films to see which genres were most represented in the highest and lowest rated films.
+We plotted the movie counts for the 50 top rated movies to show that Documentary was the genre with the highest movie count.
+We also plotted the movie counts for the 50 lowest reated movies to show that Documentaries were not as common in the lowest rated movies.

 ![Highest Ratings Genre Graph](highest_genre_graph.png)
 ![Lowest Ratings Genre Graph](lowest_genre_graph.png)